 Like all birds of the cockatoo family, sulphur-crested cockatoos have a reputation for being very affectionate.
 They need to spend ample time interacting with their owners (whom they think of as their flock mates) to avoid becoming emotionally distraught.
 These charming birds aren't exactly prima donnas, but they are very high-maintenance when it comes to their emotional needs.Continue to 5 of 5 below.

 05 of 05

-There are also three distinct subspecies of Eclectus Parrots, offering even greater variety.
-Like many other types of large parrots, the Eclectus has a very long lifespan; many have been known to live well over 50 years in captivity with proper care.
+There also are three distinct subspecies of eclectus parrots, offering even greater variety.
+Like many other types of large parrots, the eclectus has a very long lifespan.
+Many have been known to live well over 50 years in captivity with proper care.